Jucker Farm: Farm restaurants

 The "HofChuchi" restaurant in Seegräben is opened 365 days a year.
 The menu features a wide choice of seasonal and regional products cultivated by their own and also includes agricultural procuts of other local providers, as well as breakfast, lunch and dinner, the latter in winter only during limited opening times.
 The two restaurants in Seegräben and Jona offer a catering company for corporate events, seminars and private events.

 Farm shops

 The three farm shops are operated by the farms: Juckerhof in Seegräben, Bächlihof in Jona and Spargelhof in Rafz.
 The shops are open 365 days a year and offer the agricultural products grown in the region and specialities produced by other local agricultural producers.
 An adjoint farm's bakery at Seegräben was established in May 2015.

-Webshop

-Jucker Farm is partner of the webshop farmy.ch that was awarded by the Swiss E-Commerce Award in June 2015.
+Jucker Farm is partner of the web-based store farmy.ch that was awarded by the Swiss E-Commerce Award in June 2015.